skyscrapers/terraform-network/README.md

 ### From v5 to v6

-In v6 of this module we have:
+In v6 of this module we have made several changes to simplify the VPC module and its usage.
+The main changes are:

 1. removed the `securitygroups` submodules and removed the nat_gateway module
-2. integrated creation of NAT gateways into the main `vpc` module itself
+2. required to specify `availability_zones` and removed `amount_*_subnets` variables.
+This will be used to determine the amount of subnets to create for each group, so you can no longer specify the amount of subnets per group directly.
+It also determines several other things, most importantly the amount of NAT Gateways to deploy
-3. renamed the `public_nat-bastion` subnets to `public_nat` subnets
+3. integrated creation of NAT gateways into the main `vpc` module itself
-4. removed the `amount_*_subnets` variables and instead determine the amount of subents per group based on the Availability Zones
+4. renamed the `public_nat-bastion` subnets to `public_nat` subnets

 Related to this change, we have simplified the inputs for the `vpc` module.